dannyy2000/stock_api/README.md

 The Stock API is a Java-based application .
 It provides functionality to create stocks, update,retrieve stock information and delete stock.

+Features
-Features Create a new stock with details such as name, current price, and creationDate,lastUpdate.
+Create a new stock with details such as name, current price.
 Update the details of an existing stock.
 Retrieve stock information by ID.
 Delete stock information by Id.
 Get a paginated list of all stocks.

-Technologies Used:
+Technologies used:
 Java
 Spring Boot
 Spring Data JPA
 MySQL
 Maven
+Postman

-Creating a Stock To create a new stock;
-send a POST request to "api/v1/stocks/create" with the following payload: name (String): The name of the stock. currentPrice (Double): The current price of the stock. creationDate(TimeStamp):The date the stock was created. lastUpdate(TimeStamp):The date the stock was last updated
+Creating a Stock To create a new stock: send a POST request to "api/v1/stocks/create" with the following payload: name (String): The name of the stock. currentPrice (Double): The current price of the stock. creationDate(TimeStamp):The date the stock was created. lastUpdate(TimeStamp):The date the stock was last updated